We’ve all heard of the importance of living in the present moment.

 And of course, we wouldn’t be who we are today without our past.
 While the past shouldn’t be a focus point, our memories and experiences need to be understood and acknowledged if we want to live openly as our full selves.

 In past years, I felt more unbalanced.
-I had some past experiences I hadn’t fully reconciled and let go of within myself.
-I alternated between overly focusing on living for the future and the present.
+I had some past experiences I hadn’t fully reconciled and let go of within myself that I dwelled upon periodically.
+I alternated between overly focusing on living for the future and clinging to moments in the present.
 It was a cycle that was difficult to break.

 Living for the future can be subtle, slippery descent if we become overly consumed with it.